dmarshNAIT/GitHub-HowTo/README.md

 4. Click **Refresh** and you'll see a link to your repo in blue text.

 # Downloading the starter files
 There are a few different ways to do this.
-You do not need to do **all** of them, but if you have issues with one, there are workarounds!
+You do not need to do **all** of them, just one!

 ## Using GitHub Desktop (recommended)
 In order to use this approach, you will need to download Git (which is a system for tracking changes to computer files) as well as GitHub Desktop (an application that makes the Git process a little easier).